lynsei/dockistry/README.md

 - Intelligently designed for an intuitive, elegant experience
 - YAML-driven, Docker-composed, CLI-driven
 - Dinosaurs are teh rad

+### Just Like Everyone in Open Source:
+Absolutely No Warranty...
+But it's yours to operate and do what you want with.
+DINOSAUR POPCICLES!
+We believe in the power of absolute zero liability, because we are not hosting you and we are platform independent.

+We don't even have a warranty for this stuff!  haha...
+Don't worry, you are STILL gonna sleep 100% better tonight.
+Remember it's in YOUR CLOUD and not on whoever-the-heck's cloud.
+Amazon is fair pants and so is Google, yay!

 # WAIT WAIT THERE'S MORE!
 ![awesome-rex](http://forktheweb.com.s3.amazonaws.com/rext.gif)